EliAndrewC/l7r/setting/l7r.md

 #### Agasha Tamori on Kitsu Okura

-Another type of ambiguity which exists in this setting is that even when something is plainly supernatural, people will debate it's origin and significance.
+Another type of ambiguity which exists in this setting is that even when something is plainly supernatural, people will debate its origin and significance.
 For example, here's an open letter written by the head of the Agasha shugenja academy, Agasha Tamori, about why he is banning Kitsu Okura's book "On the relationship between Man and the Fortunes" from all Agasha libraries and recommending that it be banned from other Dragon libraries as well:

 The line of Kitsu Okura is unique in all of recorded history.
 Only one man in ten thousand is gifted by the kami as a shugenja, and even among the children of shugenja, only one in a century will share the talents of their sire.
 Yet in every generation for three centuries, the firstborn son of Kitsu Okura unfailingly becomes a shugenja, each choosing the name of Kitsu Okura at his gempukku.